 The Max Ticktin Chair of Israel Studies at George Washington University and author of Isaiah Berlin: The Journey of a Jewish Intellectual (2012).

-Assistant Professor of History at Wake Forest University and author of John Rawls: The Path to a Theory of Justice (2019).
+Assistant Professor of Politics and International Studies at Wake Forest University and author of John Rawls: The Path to a Theory of Justice (2019).

 The discussion of the role of religion, and specifically of Christianity, in public life is central to both modern political and theological thought.
 Luke Bretherton and Charles Mathewes accordingly discuss their views of the contemporary dilemmas and tasks that the Christian tradition of political theology face, both in historically democratic countries and on the global stage.